anubhavitis/d-notes/README.md

 - **Decentralized storage:** No single database, your data is distributed across a peer-to-peer network.
 - **Secure encryption:** Your data is encrypted using your passkey for enhanced security.
-- **Easy to use:** No installation required, simply open `index.html` in any browser to start using locally.
-Alternatively, you can access the hosted version at [https://d-notes.com](https://d-notes.com).

 ## Getting Started

 1. Clone the repository or download the files.
 2. Open `index.html` in any modern browser to use the app locally.
-3. Alternatively, access the hosted version at [https://d-notes.com](https://d-notes.com).
+3. Alternatively, access the hosted version [here](https://anubhavitis.github.io/d-notes/).

 ## Technologies